Our editors carefully select every product we recommend. We may earn a commission from these links. Learn more

 With easily-replaceable and widely available blades, the ability to perform finer, more intricate tasks than your average EDC knife, and designs that lend themselves to industrial use, utility knives and boxcutters can make for stellar additions to any EDC loadout.
 With so many different types and models on the market, it can be difficult to know where to even begin one’s search.
-Well aware of this reality, we’ve thoroughly scoured the segment to deliver this curated guide to the best utility knives and boxcutters.
+Well aware of this reality, we’ve thoroughly scoured the segment to deliver this curated guide to the best utility knives and boxcutters for EDC.

 The Best Utility Knives & Boxcutters